How to Make Date Paste

 1. Soak the dry dates in small glass bowls with hot water for 30 minutes or with cold water overnight.

-2. Pour the contents and water into a food processor or blender and blend until smooth.
+2. Pour the contents and water into a food processor or blender.

-3. If you prefer a thicker consistency and an extended long shelf life, heat the date paste in a pan over medium-low heat until it bubbles.
+4. For a thicker texture and a longer shelf life, cook it in a pan over medium-low heat until it bubbles.

-6. Transfer the date paste to a sterilized, airtight glass jar and refrigerate.
+7. Transfer the date paste to a glass jar and refrigerate.

 Give it a taste to experience the delicious goodness of this paste!
-It serves multiple purposes in the kitchen and is a healthy alternative to processed sweeteners like refined sugar.
-Before you know it, you’ll be making this condiment now and then!
+It serves multiple purposes in the kitchen and is a healthy alternative to other sweeteners like refined sugar.
+Before you know it, you’ll be making this condiment often!

 Tips